ooni/probe-cli/docs/OONIProbeLegacyCompatibility.md

 probe-cli equivalent: we now call a test deck a test group and we have them coded into the logic of the client

-* Run an individual netttest
+* Run an individual nettest
 Supported: ❌
 Priority: medium